NusratBagwan/Sales-dashboard-using-power-bi-/README.md

 # sales-dashboard-using-power-bi-
-# Summary of finding
+# Summary of findings
 •Title:Super store sales dashboard using power bi
 • tools & sources:

 • Microsoft power bi for data cleaning and visualization.
 •super store dataset.xlsx dataset used for creating dashboard

 •Insights from dashboard: